gestalt-howard/avito-demand-prediction/README.md

 * *Stage 1*: Data pipeline experimentation using multiple configurations of Light GBM
 * *Stage 2*: Inclusion of additional features and final project stage

-If you'd like to retrace my steps, I recommend running through the notebooks in the following order:
+If you'd like to retrace my steps, I recommend running through the notebooks in the following sequence:

 1. **parameters_json_gen.ipynb**: Generates a JSON file containing all the folder and file paths necessary for the data exploration and machine learning models to run
 2. **Stage_0_Data_Exploration**: Running through this notebook will provide foundational insights into the datasets and also generate the Stage 0 and Stage 1 preprocessed training and test datasets